We may receive compensation when you click on links to products from our partners.

 The other school of thought is to pick a genuine, carefully judged weakness somewhere in the middle ground between “My professionalism is just too exemplary” and “I often forget to come to work on account of how much I drink”.
-A good one might be “I have trouble being assertive in group situations” (assuming of course, that being assertive in group situations isn’t at the top of your job description).
-However, at the same time you tell the interviewer this weakness, also tell them what you are doing to overcome that weakness- for instance, taking part in more group activities to overcome your shyness.
+A good one might be “I have trouble being assertive in group situations” (assuming, of course, that being assertive in group situations isn’t at the top of your job description).
+However, at the same time you tell the interviewer about this weakness and also tell them what you are doing to overcome that weakness- for instance, taking part in more group activities to overcome your shyness.

-This approach will have you come across as honest, while at the same time showing that you’re dedicated to self improvement.
+This approach will have you come across as honest, while at the same time showing that you’re dedicated to self-improvement.

 Even for the very hardest